RankPill Logo

 • Provides cryptographic verification that the request hasn't been tampered with

-2. Bearer Token Authentication (Configurable)
+Bearer Token Authentication (Optional):

-• Authorization header: Contains Bearer <your-secret-key>
+• Authorization header with Bearer <your-secret-key>

 // /pages/api/rankpill-webhook.js